TE3CH4N/CYBERSEC_SUMMER/content/posts/Final Portfolio.md

 - To not be afraid of asking questions, as it will not only benefit you but the whole class as well
 - Encouraged that it is okay to not feel contempt about your work at times because I have seriously felt invaluable to a group contribution during the first few weeks, only because I was not keeping up with the content or just inexperienced in general.
 However, their feedback prompted me to extra work and research on the side, just so that I am able to keep up with the rest of the class.

-Overall, I found myself critically analysing my performance throughout the studio under a conclusion `tldr` section, and although I was aware that I had minimal experience with cyber security initially, along with my poor time management (funky way of saying `procrastination`), I put any self-doubts aside and powered through the submissions and even surprised myself with how much much work I have displayed and how much knowledge I have gained over the course of 6 weeks.
+Overall, I found myself critically analysing my performance throughout the studio under a conclusion `tldr` section, and although I was aware that I had minimal experience with cyber security initially, along with my poor time management (funky way of saying `procrastination`), I put any self-doubts aside and powered through the submissions and even surprised myself with how much work I have displayed and the amount of knowledge I have gained over the course of 6 weeks.
 ***
 ***
 #### Conclusion
 ***
 ***
 When I initially started out in this subject, I was really indecisive on whether or not I should take this subject.
 Additionally, I had no sense of direction or career goal in mind, I was only going in with some prior experience from Networking and Cyber Security subjects I took from at UTS.
-Consequently, while having no sense of direction of where I wanted to head, it provided me with motivation set up a few goals for myself within my learning contract, in order to determine whether Cyber Security was an industry I wanted to get into and to ultimately gain a heightened understanding of Information Security in general, so that I can help others.
+Consequently, while having no sense of direction of where I wanted to head, it motivated me to set up a few goals for myself within my learning contract, in order to determine whether Cyber Security was an industry I wanted to get into and to ultimately gain a heightened understanding of Information Security in general, so that I can help others.

 The main skillsets/goals I set myself were:
 - Develop an `aesthetic` looking portfolio where potential employers can view the type of work I have achieved for Cyber Security